 To better understand oracle computation, let’s look at how it is already being implemented throughout Chainlink to support more advanced hybrid smart contracts.

 Examples of Oracle Computation in the Chainlink Network

 As described in the Chainlink 2.0 Whitepaper, the long-term vision for the evolution of the Chainlink Network involves enhancing new and existing blockchain applications through DONs that provide both external data and trust-minimized off-chain computation.
-The Chainlink Network is already well on its way towards making this vision a reality through the array of services powered by Chainlink oracle computation, including Keepers, Verifiable Randomness, Off-Chain Reporting, External Adapters, and the Cross-Chain Interoperability Protocol.
+The Chainlink Network is already well on its way towards making this vision a reality through the array of services powered by Chainlink oracle computation, including Automation, Verifiable Randomness, Off-Chain Reporting, External Adapters, and the Cross-Chain Interoperability Protocol.